dmitrysmagin/fba-a320/readme.txt

 If you are running on OpenDingux on Dingoo a320 you should do the following:

- - Overclock fba-capex/fbasdl to 408MHz (link properties)
+ - Overclock fbasdl to 408MHz (link properties)
  - Enable swap support:
    Create or edit the config file local/etc/swap.conf and add a line containing SWAP_SD_SIZE_MB=megabytes.
 The path can be changed by adding a line containing SWAP_SD_FILE=path.

-If you are running on legacy Dingux on Dingoo a320/a380 or Ritmix rzx50
+If you are running on legacy Dingux on Dingoo a320/a380 or Ritmix rzx50 you can use the following bash script to enable swap

- - Use '--use-swap' command switch
+<<<< - cut here
+    #! /bin/sh

+    if [ ! -e ./fba.swp ]; then
+        dd if=/dev/zero of=./.fba/fba.swp bs=2048 count=65536
+    fi

+    mkswap ./fba.swp
+    swapon ./fba.swp

+    # start actual emulator
+    ./fbasdl.dge "$1" --sound-sdl --samplerate=22050

+    swapoff ./fba.swp
+<<<< - cut here

 Thanks go to